Krack777/SpotiMover/README.md

 ## Example

-If your playlist contains the track "Whatever It Takes" and you set it as the flag, all tracks **after it** will be moved to the beginning of the playlist.
+Your playlist contains the track "Whatever It Takes" and you set it as the flag, all tracks **after it** will be moved to the beginning of the playlist.

 ---